Re: No on demand nursing after teeth???

 I will not hesitate to continue to nurse my toddler and pre-school.
 And, FWIW I nursed my older son until three and he has pretty awesome teeth.

-Jamie: Kinda crunchy, very blessed mom to 5 & volunteer firefighter.
+Jamie: Kinda crunchy, very blessed SAHM to 6!

 I love making a home for my man in uniform and my children.